absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

     let hash: u64 = x_hash | y_hash | z_hash;
     ```

-We use an offset to move all of the values to have the smallest represented value start at 0.
+We use an offset to move all of the values to have the smallest representable value start at 0.
 We then scale
 our float to have the maximum float value be the biggest integer we want to use.
 Usually this will involve finding
 the maximum float value in our data set and knowing how many indices we at most want in our grid.
 I have
 made a small example below -